Substances poisonous to dogs: Grapes/raisins/currants

 These include any fruit of the Vitis species.
 It is unclear what substance within these fruits is toxic to dogs.
-There are several theories: mycotoxin, salicylate, tartaric acid, or potassium bitartrate, are all naturally found in grapes and decrease blood flow to the kidneys.
+There are several theories: mycotoxin, salicylate, or tartaric acid (including tartrates like potassium bitartrate), are all naturally found in grapes and decrease blood flow to the kidneys.
 There may be no dose information to show how much is too much.
-This varies and one dog may tolerate grapes or raisins more than another.
+One dog may tolerate grapes or raisins better than another.

+Cream of tartar and tamarind both cause a very similar toxic reaction.
+Both contain contain more tartaric acid than grapes and are hence more dangerous.

 Macadamia nuts

-Macadamia nuts have been included in the top foods to not give dogs.
-Like grapes or raisins it has not been clearly identified what is in the nut that causes negative reactions in dogs.
-Very small amounts of the nut can cause adverse reactions – "as little as 1/10th of an ounce per roughly 2 pounds of body weight."
+Macadamia nuts have been included in the top foods to avoid feeding dogs.
+Like grapes or raisins, the substance of the nut responsible for negative reactions is unknown.
+Minuscule amounts of the nut can cause adverse reactions – "as little as 1/10th of an ounce per roughly 2 pounds of body weight."
 Macadamia nuts are singled out as having higher toxicity.
-Other nuts in general, are high in fat and can cause a dog to become ill.
+Other nuts in general are high in fat and can cause a dog to become ill.

 Xylitol

-The FDA has issued alerts to notify the public that xylitol, a sugar substitute, is harmful to dogs.
-It is used in sugar free foods including gum and candy, and oral hygiene products.
+The U.S. Food and Drug Administration has issued alerts to notify the public that xylitol, a sugar substitute, is harmful to dogs.
+It is used in sugar-free foods including gum, candy, and oral hygiene products.
 Some peanut butter will also contain xylitol.
-Xylitol can cause liver failure in dogs, as well as hypoglycemia due to the fact that it stimulates rapid insulin production in the canine pancreas.
-Some possible signs to watch for are loss of coordination, vomiting, or seizures.
-Xylitol is not always clearly labeled on sugar free foods.
+Xylitol can cause liver failure and hypoglycemia because it stimulates rapid insulin production in the canine pancreas.
+Potential symptoms include loss of coordination, vomiting, or seizures.
+Xylitol is not always clearly labeled on sugar-free foods.
 Ingredient listings should indicate if xylitol is in the product.
 Food labels with the listing for "sugar alcohol" may contain xylitol.
 Other names for xylitol include birch sugar, E967, Meso-Xylitol, Xilitol, Xylit, 1, 2, 3, 4, 5-Pentol, and Sucre de Bouleau.

 Fruit pits and seeds

 Apples are safe for dogs, but apple seeds are not.
 Apple seeds, persimmon, peach, and plum pits, as well as other fruit seeds or pits have "cyanogenic glycosides".
-For example, if an apple seed skin is broken as a dog is eating an apple, then cyanide could be released.
-Apple seeds should be removed before a dog is given the apple to eat.
+For example, if an apple seed skin is broken as a dog eats an apple, then cyanide could be released.
+Apple seeds should be removed before a dog eats the apple.

 Onions and garlic

 The Alliaceae family, of the Allium genus, or the onion family, includes onion, garlic, shallots, scallions, chives, and leeks.
-These contain N-propyl disulfide and sodium N-propylthiosulfate which can cause red blood cell damage and anemia.
-Thiosulphate poisoning from onions can cause orange to dark red-tinged urine, vomiting, and diarrhea.
+These contain N-propyl disulfide, Allyl propyl disulfide, and sodium N-propylthiosulfate which can cause red blood cell damage and anemia.
+Thiosulphate poisoning from onions can cause orange to dark-red tinged urine, vomiting, and diarrhea.

 Medication

 Human vitamin supplements can damage the digestive tract lining, especially those containing iron, and can lead to kidney and liver damage.

-Ibuprofen and acetaminophen, commonly known as Motrin or Advil and Tylenol, can cause liver damage in dogs.
+Ibuprofen and acetaminophen, commonly known as Motrin or Advil, and Tylenol, can cause liver damage in dogs.

 Human antidepressant drugs like Celexa can cause neurological problems in dogs.

 ADHD medications contain stimulants, such as methylphenidate, that if ingested even in small amounts can be life-threatening to dogs.
 Examples are Concerta, Vyvanse, Adderall, and Dexadrine.